tornede/py_experimenter/paper/paper.md

 After all experiments are done, results can be jointly exported as a Pandas DataFrame [@pandas] for further processing, such as generating a LaTeX table averaging results of randomized computations over different seeds.

 ## Statement of Need
-The recent advances in artificial intelligence have uncovered a need for experiment tracking functionality, leading to the emergence of several tools addressing this issue.
+The recent advances in AI have uncovered a need for experiment tracking functionality, leading to the emergence of several tools addressing this issue.
 Prominent representatives include Weights and Biases [@wandb], MLFlow [@mlflow], TensorBoard [@tensorboard], neptune.ai [@neptune], Comet.ML [@comet], Aim [@aim], Data Version Control [@dvc], Sacred [@sacred], and Guild.AI [@guildai].
 These tools largely assume that users define the configuration of an experiment together with the experiment run itself.
 In case of the evaluation of different hyperparameter configurations, this process is suboptimal, since it requires to communicate the hyperparameters through scripts.